 Hebrews 13:2 says "and remember always to welcome strangers, for by doing this, some people have entertained angels without knowing it."
-Working with a variety of nonprofit organizations serving former gang members, people who are experiencing homelessness and at-risk youth; you'll have the chance to learn about the complex issues facing urban life.
+Working with a variety of nonprofit organizations serving former gang members and at-risk youth; you'll have the chance to learn about the complex issues facing urban life.

 Focus: Rebuilding efforts

 The Gulf Coast has been hit with some hard times in the last few years including Hurricane Katrina and The Deepwater Horizon Oil Spill.
 Tens of thousands of volunteers have flooded the area in the rebuilding efforts, but more work needs to be done.
 Currently, organizations are shifting their efforts to create opportunity housing to meet the important needs of life-rebuilding.
 You'll visit, volunteer and learn from local non-profit organizations leading the efforts for recovery.